Frances D'Souza, Baroness D'Souza: Early life, education and early career

 Frances Gertrude Claire Russell, the daughter of Robert Anthony Gilbert and Pauline (née Parmet) Russell, was educated at St Mary's School, Princethorpe, and went to University College London to read anthropology, graduating BSc in 1970.
-She subsequently undertook further study at Lady Margaret Hall, Oxford, obtaining the degree of Doctor of Philosophy (D.Phil.) in 1976.
+She subsequently undertook further study at Lady Margaret Hall, Oxford, obtaining the degree of Doctor of Philosophy (DPhil) in 1976.

 She worked for the Nuffield Institute of Brain Chemistry and Human Nutrition from 1973 to 1977, Oxford Polytechnic (now Oxford Brookes University) from 1977 to 1980, and was an independent research consultant for the United Nations from 1985 to 1988.
 From 1989 to 2002, she was the director of the human rights organization Article 19.
 As its representative she supported the Musa Anter peace train to Diyarbakır, which aimed for peace in Kurdistan.

 Personal life

-In 1959, when she was 15, she married Dr Stanislaus Joseph D'Souza, with whom she had two children; they divorced in 1974.
-From 1985 to 1994 she was married to Martin John Griffiths.
-In 2003 she and D'Souza remarried.
+In 1959, at the age of 15, she married Stanislaus Joseph D'Souza, the son of a civil servant in the Indian government.
+They had two daughters and divorced in 1974.
+From 1985 to 1994, she was married to Martin Griffiths.
+She was remarried to Stanislaus from 2003 until his death in 2011.
 Their elder daughter is the journalist Christa D'Souza.

 Honours

-D'Souza was invested as a Companion of the Order of St Michael and St George in 1999.
+D'Souza was appointed a Companion of the Order of St Michael and St George (CMG) in the 1999 New Year Honours for services to human rights.